What will 'Suganomics' look like?

 In his inaugural news conference as prime minister, Suga reiterated that he will continue Abenomics, which is based on fiscal spending, ultraloose monetary policy and a growth strategy aimed at boosting private-sector investment.

 “Because of the coronavirus, the economy is unstable.
-I think the government was worried that markets would misunderstand if the Japanese government showed sign of a big economic policy shift,” Takeda said.
+I think the government was worried that markets would misunderstand if the Japanese government showed signs of a big economic policy shift,” Takeda said.

 Suga, who under Prime Minister Shinzo Abe was the longest-serving chief Cabinet secretary ever, has also said he would undertake administrative reform.